Jim Lee: Early life

 Jim Lee was born on August 11, 1964, in Seoul, South Korea.
-He grew up in St. Louis, Missouri, where he lived a "typical middle-class childhood".
-Though given a Korean name at birth, he chose the name Jim when he became a naturalized U.S. citizen at age 12.
+In a December 2023 interview, he describes his nostalgic memories of life in that country, where he first began drawing at a young age, using oil pastels with an art teacher who visited his home, and developing a love of Max Fleischer's 1940s animated Superman series.
+His strongest memory of living in Seoul, however, was when, at the age of 4 or 5, he was hit by a small truck while crossing the street, later regaining consciousness in the hospital in the presence of his father, a doctor.
+Lee says that the incident increased his parents' sense of protectiveness as he grew older, and summarizes his early years by saying, "Comics.
+Trauma.
+Art.
+That was the be-all, end-all of my childhood."

+In the aftermath of the Korean War, Lee's parents desired a better, safer life for their family, and moved to the United States when Lee was in elementary school.
+They lived in Warren, Ohio, and Youngstown, Ohio, before settling in St. Louis, Missouri, where Lee lived a "typical middle-class childhood".
 Lee attended River Bend Elementary School in Chesterfield and later St. Louis Country Day School, where he drew posters for school plays.
-Having had to learn English when he first came to the U.S. presented the young Lee with the sense of being an outsider, as did the "preppy, upper-class" atmosphere of Country Day.
+Having had to learn English when he first came to the U.S. instilled in Lee with the sense of being an outsider, as did the "preppy, upper-class" atmosphere of Country Day.
 As a result, on the rare occasions that his parents bought him comics, Lee's favorite characters were the X-Men, because they were outsiders themselves.
 Lee says that he benefited as an artist by connecting with characters that were themselves disenfranchised, like Spider-Man, or who were born of such backgrounds, such as Superman, who was created by two Jewish men from Cleveland to lift their spirits during the Depression.
-His classmates predicted in his senior yearbook that he would found his own comic book company.
-Despite this, Lee was resigned to following his father's career in medicine, attending Princeton University to study psychology, with the intention of becoming a medical doctor.
+Lee also connected with Superman because like Lee, Superman was "the ultimate immigrant", which helped him assimilate into American culture, and provided him a sense of "sanctuary" from the pressures he felt as an immigrant who did not fit in, and the shame he felt as a Korean.
+For this reason, Superman's practice of wearing eyeglasses in order to effect a disguise was something Lee sympathized with, as he felt that he exhibited an "American side" at school, and then his "Korean side" at home.
+He developed a desire to one day work in comics between the ages of nine and twelve.
+Though given a Korean name at birth, he chose the name Jim when he became a naturalized U.S. citizen at age 12.